zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 - (int)enableLocalAudio:(BOOL)enabled;
 ```

-When an App joins a channel, the audio function is enabled by default.
+When an app joins a channel, the audio function is enabled by default.
 This method disables or re-enables the local audio function, that is, to stop or restart local audio capturing and handling.
 This method does not affect receiving or playing the remote audio streams, and is applicable to scenarios where the user wants to receive the remote audio streams without sending any audio stream to other users in the channel.
-The `didMicrophoneEnabled` callback function will be triggered once the local audio function is disabled or re-enabled.
+The SDK triggers the `didMicrophoneEnabled` callback once the local audio function is disabled or re-enabled.

-> - Call this method after `joinChannelByToken`.
+> - Call this method after calling the `joinChannelByToken` method.
-> - This method is different from `muteLocalAudioStream`:
+> - This method is different from the `muteLocalAudioStream` method:
->   * `enableLocalAudio`: Disables/Re-enables the local audio capturing and handling.
+>   * `enableLocalAudio`: Disables/Re-enables the local audio capturing and processing.
 >   * `muteLocalAudioStream`: Stops/Continues sending the local audio streams.